Which Simpsons character is your uni?

-Leicester’s dangerous – you’ll probably need a licensed firearm to navigate Evington, and too many VKs at the O2 are going to wreak havoc on your waistline.
+You’ll need all the tools you’ve got to tackle Evington, and too many VKs at the O2 are going to wreak havoc on your waistline.
 At least you’ll get a degree at the end of it, even if your 2:2 from Leicester looks about as good as Wiggum after one too many donuts.

 Falmouth – Jay Sherman